ibm-cloud-docs/power-iaas/global-replication-service.md

 The limitations of GRS are as follows:

-- You cannot perform a snapshot restore operation in auxiliary volumes.
+- You cannot perform a snapshot-restore operation in auxiliary volumes.
-- The volume-group update operation can fail upon a mismatch in volume-group and volume replication states.
-If the volume group is in an error state, you can use the volume-group action API to reset the volume group status for availability.
+- The volume group update operation can fail upon a mismatch in the volume group and volume replication states.
+If the volume group is in an error state, use the volume group action API to reset the volume group status for its availability.
-- When you delete a volume from a site, the replicated volume that is managed on its corresponding remote site moves to an error state in an interval of 24 hours.
+- When you disable the replication of a volume or delete a volume from a site, the following changes occur:
+    - The replicated volume that is managed on its corresponding remote site moves to an error state in an interval of 24 hours.
+    - The remote copy relationship is deleted at the storage backend and the replicated volume is deleted on the secondary storage of the corresponding remote site.
+- Before you resize a replication-enabled volume, you must remove the volume from the volume group.
+After the volume resize is completed, you must add the volume back to the volume group.

+    Resizing a volume by disabling replication results in errors related to volume on the replicated site.
+    {: important}

-- When the volume is resized from a site, the replicated-enabled volume on its corresponding remote site is also resized after an interval of 24 hours.
+- When the volume is resized from a site, the replication-enabled volume on its corresponding remote site is also resized after an interval of 24 hours.
 - When you perform any operation on a volume that is deleted, it fails.

 ## Best practices for Global replication service
 {: #best-practices-GRS}

 - You must set the bootable flag explicitly on onboarded volumes, if required.
-- Start the onboarding of auxiliary volumes only when the master volumes and volume-group are in a consistent copying state.
+- Start the onboarding of auxiliary volumes only when the master volumes and volume group are in a consistent copying state.
-- When you add or remove a master or auxiliary volume from a volume-group from one site, you must perform the same operation from other site to keep the data is in sync.
+- When you add or remove a master or an auxiliary volume from a volume group from one site, you must perform the same operation from other site to keep the data is in sync.
 - You must delete the volumes from primary and secondary site.
 Volumes are charged when you delete an auxiliary volume but fail to delete the master volume.
 - You must use primary site for all the volume operations and perform operations on auxiliary volume on the secondary site only during failover.